-ACTIVITY ALLOWABLE ESG AMOUNTS AND PERCENTAGES PER APPLICATION UNDER THE REGIONAL COMPETITION (unless otherwise noted) For single-county CoCs For single-county CoCs, up to two applications may be submitted.
+ACTIVITY ALLOWABLE ESG AMOUNTS AND PERCENTAGES PER APPLICATION UNDER THE REGIONAL COMPETITION (unless otherwise noted) For single-county CoCs , up to two applications may be submitted.
 For multi-county CoCs, up to three applications may be submitted.
 Rapid Re-Housing Regional competition: \$75,000 minimum, \$200,000 maximum per application.
 Emergency Shelter \$75,000 minimum, \$200,000 maximum per application.
 Street Outreach \$75,000 minimum, \$200,000 maximum per application as a stand-alone activity, or up to a maximum of 10 percent of a total application (not to exceed \$20,000) when requested in addition to RR or ES.
 The SO activity may be subcontracted to another eligible provider or may be provided directly by the applicant.

-ACTIVITY ALLOWABLE ESG AMOUNTS AND PERCENTAGES PER APPLICATION UNDER THE REGIONAL COMPETITION (unless otherwise noted) Homelessness Up to a maximum of 10 percent of a total application request (not to exceed Prevention \$20,000) when requested in combination with RR or ES.
+Homelessness Prevention Up to a maximum of 10 percent of a total application request (not to exceed \$20,000) when requested in combination with RR or ES.
 The HP activity may be subcontracted to another eligible provider or may be provided directly by the applicant.
 No stand-alone HP applications are permitted.
 HMIS Up to a maximum of 10 percent per application (not to exceed \$20,000).
 The HMIS activity may be subcontracted to another eligible provider or may be provided directly by the applicant.
 Grant Administration Local government service providers may request up to \$200 per application.